 Substances, drugs, or chemicals that can lead to psychological or physical dependence.
 These drugs have a high potential for drug abuse.

 Examples are cocaine, methamphetamine, and fentanyl.

 Drugs, chemicals, or substances that have moderate to low potential for psychological or physical dependence.
-These drugs have a moderate potential of leading to drug abuse.
+These drugs have a moderate potential to lead to drug abuse.
 Examples are anabolic steroids, ketamine, and codeine.

-Chemicals, drugs, or chemicals that have a low potential of any kind of dependency.
+Chemicals, drugs, or chemicals that have a low potential for any kind of dependency.
 These drugs also have a low to moderate chance of abuse.
 Examples are Xanax, valium, and soma.

 Substances, drugs, or chemicals that have the lowest potential for creating dependency.
 These drugs normally contain some type of narcotic.
 Examples are Robitussin, Lyrica, and Parepectolin.

 A drug that causes effects on the individual’s mood and/or behavior.
 These drugs are also known as opiates or painkillers and are normally used for pain management.

 Examples of prescription narcotics are hydrocodone, morphine, or fentanyl.
 Illegal narcotics would be heroin and opium.

 Side effects can include drugs that can cause increased heart rate, high blood pressure, and heart damage that can lead to a heart attack.